Documentation-Pro/react-calendar.github.io/docs/pages/eventlistener.md

 This section will walk you through how to manipulate your calendar with code examples.

 !!!
 Info
     [React Calendar](https://www.npmjs.com/package/react-calendar)  is a powerful tool that can be used to create interactive and customizable calendars in your React applications.
-With React Calendar, you can manipulate the data and the calendar itself by using React props.
+With React Calendar, you can manipulate the data and calendar by using React props.

 ```js